 - If you have an emergency heat or power source, be sure to read the manufacturer's instructions so you know how to use it properly.

-- Monitor TV and radio for important weather updates and news bulletins.
+- Monitor TV and radio or Public Alert Devices for important weather updates and news bulletins.

 - If you anticipate an extended outage, consider moving yourself and your family — especially those with special needs — to an alternate location.